Got a Question? Drop Your Question Right >HERE< - Get an Immediate Response

 The eight laws of indices are easy to understand and remember.
 Adequate understanding of the laws of indices is key to manipulating or simplifying mathematical expressions involving indices.
 You also need to be familiar with the laws of indices if you must evaluate mathematical expressions involving indices without calculators.

 If you need to, you can go over the tutorial again to ensure that you understand it.
 But in case there’s something you don’t understand, you can use the comments section to ask questions.
 Otherwise, just share your thoughts with me; I’d love to hear from you.
+Remember that math is a compulsory subject in WAEC and NECO.

 Kindly help us to reach others with this tutorial.
 Share with friends on Social Media.
 Just scroll down to see the Facebook and Twitter and WhatsApp buttons.
 Thank you so much!